How to Organize Notes in Evernote

 So, loosely collecting related notes in an Evernote notebook is useful to me.

 How you title your notes in Evernote is also very important for finding what you need.

 While Tags make it easy to find what you are looking for – Titles help YOU filter through the list of search results.

-Given the number of kids that I have, a search for “class list” may turn up at least four results and maybe lists from prior years as well.
+Given the number of kids that I have, a search for “class list” may turn up at least four results and lists from prior years as well.

 In this case a descriptive title would probably help me find the exact list that I am looking for.

 Johnny 3rd Grade Class List – for example.